skafiend/anki-offline-tts/README.md

 https://rocm.docs.amd.com/en/latest/reference/gpu-arch-specs.html

 > I don't know if it's possible to set up ROCm and Chatterbox on Windows even though the table from above apllies to Windows and Linux.
-If you manage to set it up, do let me know and I update the guide.
+If you manage to set it up, do let me know and I'll update the guide.

 ### Dependencies